 - Don't forget to salt your water.
 It really makes a difference.
 I typically do about 1 teaspoon of salt for 2 pounds of potatoes.

 - The potatoes will continue to cook while they are cooling.
-They are "done" when they are barely fork tender.
+They are "done" when they are barely fork-tender.

-- To save time on this recipe I cook the bacon and the potatoes at the same time.
-While they are cooking I prep the remaining ingredients.
+- To save time on this recipe, I cook the bacon and the potatoes at the same time.
+While they are cooking, I prep the remaining ingredients.

 - Season to taste right before serving so the flavors have time to meld.

-📖 Recipe
+📖 Recipe Card

-Bacon Blue Cheese Potato Salad
+Blue Cheese Potato Salad with Bacon

 Ingredients